SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/SpecFlow-Assist-Helpers]].
 We use the GitHub wiki for authoring the documentation pages._

-To use these helpers, you need to add the `TechTalk.SpecFlow.Assist` namespace to the top of your file.
+To use these helpers, you need to add the `TechTalk.SpecFlow.Assist` namespace to the top of your file:

 ```c#
 using TechTalk.SpecFlow.Assist;